grafana/writers-toolkit/docs/sources/write/style-guide/capitalization-punctuation/index.md

 ### Kubernetes objects

-When referring to Kubernetes objects, such as Jobs, Pods, and StatefulSets, capitalizing them makes it clear that you are not talking about generic jobs and pods.
+When referring to Kubernetes objects, such as Jobs, Pods, and StatefulSets, follow the guidance in the [Kubernetes documentation style guide](https://kubernetes.io/docs/contribute/style/style-guide/#use-upper-camel-case-for-api-objects).
+Capitalizing objects makes it clear that you aren't talking about generic jobs or deployments.

 In the first use, introduce the object as _Kubernetes XX_, then use it alone in subsequent uses.